zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 ## What kind of list is supported?

 All kinds of lists are supported.
-The only requirement is that your list is a basic type or must contain a property with the same name as the key:
+The only requirement is that your list is a basic type or contains a property with the same name as the key:

 - Basic type such as `List<int>` and `List<Guid>`
 - Entity Type such as `List<Customer>`